 Aim for a moderate level of exercise.
 You’ll know you’ve reached it when you can carry on a conversation when you exercise but can’t sing.
 Once you have safely mastered moderate-intensity exercise, consider High Intensity Interval Training (HIIT) one to two times per week.
 Emerging research suggests this type of training can improve upon moderate-intensity exercise benefits, especially for raising good (HDL) cholesterol.

 Consistency is the key.
 Work out regularly and you’ll watch your triglyceride levels drop.
 Triglycerides are the only lipid in the cholesterol profile used for energy.
 They decrease an average of 24 percent with regular cardiovascular exercise.

-Variety is the spice of life, so try different exercises to stay motivated, to challenge other muscle groups, to reduce the risk of overuse injuries and to enjoy your physical activity.
+Variety is the spice of life, so try different exercises to stay motivated, to challenge other muscle groups, to reduce the risk of overuse injuries and to enjoy your physical activities.

-There are many great technology tools that can give you feedback on your exercise.
-Many Smartphone apps have exercise tracking, motivation techniques, calorie trackers and tips.
-Other devices such as heart rate monitors, pedometers and other biofeedback devices can help guide your exercise plan or help with motivation.
+Many great technology tools can give you feedback on your exercise.
+Smartphone apps often have exercise tracking, motivation techniques, calorie trackers and tips.
+In addition, biofeedback devices such as heart rate monitors (models with chest straps have better accuracy) and pedometers can help guide your exercise plan or help you with motivation.